binarypie-dev/hypercube/README.md

 systemctl reboot
 ```

-After rebooting, you'll be running BinaryOS.
+After rebooting, you'll be running Hypercube.

 ### Switching Back

-If BinaryOS isn't for you, you can switch back to your previous image:
+If Hypercube isn't for you, you can switch back to your previous image:

 ```bash
 sudo bootc status  # Find your previous image